Barbora Burbaitė-Eidukevičienė: Social democratic and communist activities

 Burbaitė supported the Lithuanian National Revival and was one of the first to join the Lithuanian Scientific Society in April 1907.
 Burbaitė had long supported social democrats.
 In 1899, she was briefly arrested by the police in Warsaw for transporting social democratic press.
 She supported the Social Democratic Party of Lithuania (LSDP).
 Since many people visited her medical office, activists used it for clandestine meetings.
-Through such activities, she met Pranas Eidukevičius, one of LSDP leaders and future communist revolutionary.
+Through such activities, she met Pranas Eidukevičius, one of the LSDP leaders and a future communist revolutionary.
 In 1912, Eidukevičius, already ill with tuberculosis, was arrested.
 They married in prison.
 Burbaitė managed to get his three-year sentence reduced from internal exile to the Arkhangelsk Oblast to exile abroad.

 In spring 1915, she co-founded Sveikata (Health), a society that aimed to improve health and sanitation as World War I increased risks of epidemics.
 The other co-founders were Veronika Alseikienė, Felicija Bortkevičienė, Mykolas Sleževičius, and Jonas Vileišis.
 However, due to the war, the society was short-lived.
-In September 1917, together with other women activists, she signed a letter protesting that not a single woman was invited to Vilnius Conference.
+In September 1917, together with other women activists, she signed a letter protesting that not a single woman was invited to the Vilnius Conference.
 Eidukevičius returned to Vilnius in 1915.
 In 1918, he became chairman of the short-lived Communist Party of Lithuania and Belorussia and Vilna Soviet of Workers Deputies.
 Soviet literature claims that Burbaitė also joined the communist party, but there is no direct evidence to support this claim.
 It is known that she provided medical care and smuggled food for various political prisoners.

 Independent Lithuania and Soviet Union

 When Polish forces captured Vilnius in April 1919, Eidukevičius retreated to Soviet Russia while Burbaitė remained in Lithuania.
 She moved to Raseiniai and then to Šiauliai.
 In 1921, she was elected to the Šiauliai city council.
 She was named as the official editor of the communist newspaper Darbininkų atstovas even though she did not actually participate in its publication.
 She did support the newspaper financially.
 In April 1922, after a workers' strike in Šiauliai, the newspaper was closed and its editors, including Burbaitė, were arrested.
 In October 1922, she unsuccessfully ran in the parliamentary elections to the First Seimas of Lithuania as a member of the Workers' Group of Lithuania.

 In April 1923, Lithuania exchanged political prisoners with the Soviet Union and Burbaitė departed to Moscow.
 Her husband Eidukevičius lived in Moscow, but they did not reunite.
 She lived in poverty working at an outpatient clinic.
 She left Moscow for Belarus in 1925.
 She settled in Polotsk and continued working as a doctor.
 She also continued to be involved in communist activities.
-In her free time, she traveled to Crimea, Caucasus, Ural.
+In her free time, she traveled to Crimea, Caucasus, and Ural.

 She was arrested during the Great Purge in 1937.
 In prison, she lost her eyesight.
 She was executed in Minsk Prison on 10 May 1939.
 Her burial place is unknown.